vppolina/flights_project/README.md

         connect(icao24, callsign, origin_country, time_position, last_contact, longitude, latitude, baro_altitude, on_ground, velocity, true_track, vertical_rate, sensors, geo_altitude, squawk, spi, position_source)
 ```

-As you might noticed, we also created delete() function which filters the data and deletes all flights where callsign (flight number) is empty and there *on_ground = True* (which means that flight is either finished or haven't started yet).
+As you might notice, we also created delete() function which filters the data and deletes all flights where callsign (flight number) is empty and there *on_ground = True* (which means that flight is either finished or haven't started yet).
 We will use it for **cron job**.

 # Step 3 - Job Scheduling

 Our goal was to visualize all flight in real time.
-We failed due to database low capasity, obviously.
+We failed due to database low capacity, obviously.
 Nevertheless, we ran cron job for over 10 hours to get as much data as possible and demonstrate the whole concept.

 *Why do we need cron jobs?*

-This is really nice tool to schedule some jobs, for example to update DWH every 2 hours or to filter the data (as we did).
+This is a really nice tool to schedule some jobs, for example, to update DWH every 2 hours or to filter the data (as we did).

-We tries two different tools: **Pentaho Data Integration** and **Apache Airflow**.
+We tried two different tools: **Pentaho Data Integration** and **Apache Airflow**.

-With the first one we already were familliar, another one is absolutely new, that's why we wanted to use Airflow instead of Pentaho.
+With the first one we already were familiar, another one is absolutely new, that's why we wanted to use Airflow instead of Pentaho.

-Pentaho does it really smoothly, we only had to create transformation (but basically it's one Python script with all code above) and create the job with scheduler in it.
-And it's done, runnign every 20 minutes.
+Pentaho does it really smoothly, we only had to create transformation (but basically it's one Python script with all code above) and create the job with the scheduler in it.
+And it's done, running every 20 minutes.

 The big disadvantage of Pentaho - is that it's not possible to run it on background on directly on the server.
 It's local solutions, which is also fine for some cases.

-In the meantime, Apache Airflow may be connected to the server and run all jobs on the backgroud no matter what.
-Really useful tool, especialy when you have to run jobs every X hours/minutes and import data from production database to DWH, and from DWH to another DWH.
+In the meantime, Apache Airflow may be connected to the server and run all jobs on the background no matter what.
+A really useful tool, especially when you have to run jobs every X hours/minutes and import data from the production database to DWH, and from DWH to another DWH.

 # Step 4 - Data Visualization

 For visualizations we used Tableau.
-Since we have in total 3 different tables, we had to aggregate the data first, join them all and visualize in the nice way.
+Since we have in total 3 different tables, we had to aggregate the data first, join them all and visualize in a nice way.

 For data preparation we tried Tableau Prep, it has embedded functions, somehow similar to SQL, which is useful for aggregation.
-We needed to join flights table with airline codes data, but in flights table we have only flight number and not the *icao* (airline code), so we used *LEFT* function in Tableau Prep to join these tables.
+We needed to join flights table with airline codes data, but in flights table, we have only flight number and not the *icao* (airline code), so we used *LEFT* function in Tableau Prep to join these tables.

-Additionaly, we wanted to add information about crashes, so we calculated number of crashes per airline and join all it together.
+Additionally, we wanted to add information about crashes, so we calculated a number of crashes per airline and join all it together.

 Another way to aggregate data was **Custom SQL** in Tableau Desktop with is easier and faster.
 So we wrote the simple query and ran in Tableau.

 ```
 with crashes as (
 select
     operator
     ,count(distinct id) as nr_crashes
 from airline_crashes
 group by 1
 order by 2 DESC
 )
 , codes as (
 select
     f.id
     , f.callsign
     , f.longitude
     , f.latitude
     , f.geo_altitude
     , f.origin_country
     , ac.icao
     , ac.airline
     , ac.country
 from flights_all f
 inner join airline_codes ac on substring(f.callsign, 1, 3) ilike ac.icao
 )
 select
     id
     ,callsign
     ,longitude
     ,latitude
     ,geo_altitude
     ,icao
     ,origin_country
     ,airline
     ,country
     ,nr_crashes
 from codes c
 left join crashes cr  on c.airline ilike cr.operator
 ```

-As an output we have one table which needs to be visualized.
+As an output, we have one table which needs to be visualized.
 It saves a lot of time on aggregation and preparation part.

 The whole visualization you can find [here]()